YoavLevi/IAT-Tracer/README.md

 # To-Do

-- [ ] Add a search-box for manually tracing API functions that are resolved dynamically (e.g., via LoadLibrary and GetProcAddress).
+- [ ] Add a search-box for manually watching API functions that are resolved dynamically (e.g., via LoadLibrary and GetProcAddress).

 # Issues